 On March 27, 2020, the CARES Act was signed into law, which included \$10 billion in funds to be awarded as economic relief to eligible U.S. airports that were adversely affected by the COVID-19 pandemic.
-As a result, the Authority was awarded \$21,081,611 in CARES Act grant funds of which \$17,817,411 and \$3,264,200 were expended in FY 2021 and FY 2020, respectively, to supplement the loss in revenues resulting from the negative impacts of the COVID-19 pandemic on air travel demand and to cover eligible costs such as bond debt service and personnel costs.
-The CARES Act grant funds for airports are administered through the FAA Airport Improvement Program (Project No. 3-06-0031-68).
+As a result, the Authority was awarded \$21,081,611 in CARES Act grant funds, which was fully expended in FY 2021 to supplement the loss in revenues resulting from the negative impacts of the COVID-19 pandemic on air travel demand and to cover eligible costs such as bond debt service and personnel costs.
+The CARES Act grant was awarded to the Authority through the FAA Airport Improvement Program under Project No. 3-06-0031-68.

-• The Coronavirus Response and Relief Supplemental Appropriation Act (CRRSAA)
+The Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA)

 On December 27, 2020, the CRRSAA was signed into law, which included \$2 billion in funds to be awarded as economic relief to eligible U.S. airports that were adversely affected by the COVID-19 pandemic.
-The Authority was awarded \$7,034,035 in CRRSAA grant funds to support costs related to operations, personnel, cleaning, sanitization, janitorial services, combating the spread of pathogens at the Airport, and debt service payments.
-Also, the Authority was awarded an additional \$640,106 in CRRSAA concessions relief addendum grant funds to provide rent and minimum annual guarantees relief to eligible airport concessions.
-Neither grant funds were expended during FY 2021.
-Both the CRRSAA grant funds for airports are administered through the FAA Airport Improvement Program (Project Nos.
-3-06-0031-71 and 3-06-0031-72, respectively).
+The Authority was awarded \$7,038,348 in CRRSAA grant funds to support costs related to operations, personnel, cleaning, sanitization, janitorial services, combating the spread of pathogens at the Airport, and debt service payments.
+During FY 2022, the full award amount was expended for debt service and eligible personnel costs.
+Also, the Authority was awarded an additional \$640,106 in CRRSAA concessions relief addendum grant funds to provide rent and minimum annual guarantees relief to eligible airport concessions, of which none was expended during FY 2022.
+The CRRSAA grants were awarded to the Authority through the FAA Airport Improvement Program under Project Nos.
+3-06-0031-71 and 3-06-0031-72, respectively.